Deep Space Nine (DS9) Season 7

-What is left to say is that I like the actors' performances in this episode.
+What is left to say is that I admire the actors' performances in this episode.
 Faith C. Salie does a surprisingly good job portraying Sarina, a character that no one would have expected to have such a big role (or even to say anything).
 It probably helps that Jack, Lauren and Patrick are toned down a bit in order to pave the way for Sarina.
 Well, except for the "Big Crunch" discussion.
 But as absurdly premature their panic about a disaster to happen in sixty trillion years is, it puts their predictions about the Dominion War in "Statistical Probabilities" into perspective, because these may be just as flawed.

-Remarkable dialogue: "The fact is that the universe is going to stop expanding and collapse in on itself.
+- Remarkable dialogue: "The fact is that the universe is going to stop expanding and collapse in on itself.
 We've got to do something before it's too late." - "How much time do we have left?" - "Sixty trillion years, seventy at the most." - "Oh, no." - "Isn't Nog handsome?"
 (Jack, Patrick and Lauren)

-Remarkable quote: "That's a stupid question." ("Admiral" Patrick's answer on just anything)
+- Remarkable quote: "That's a stupid question." ("Admiral" Patrick's answer on just anything)

-Remarkable background fact: Tim Ransom (Jack) ended up being dubbed when singing because he was found to be tone-deaf.
+- Remarkable background fact: Tim Ransom (Jack) ended up being dubbed when singing because he was found to be tone-deaf.
 And that's exactly what Lauren says to Jack in their musical exercise.